Annonimus1222/Vertebrae-GFL2-Pull-Tracker/README.md

 ### User Responsibility
 By using this software, you acknowledge that:
 - You understand the risks of using third-party tools
-- The developer is not responsible for any account penalties (Tho it shouldn't be any problem)
+- The developer is not responsible for any account penalties (Though there shouldn't be any problem)
 - You comply with the game's Terms of Service
 - You use this tool at your own discretion